By: Thorsten Overgaard. April 20, 2013.

 What do you do if you see your countrymen in apathy and have stoped believeing in themself?
 These citizens decided to spend a day or two a week handing out The Way to Happiness in the streets of Greece.
 The very busy square in front of the Greek parliament being one of the locations.

-Joy Villa and Florita Gerasimidou Chatting with the police in Athens.
+Florita Gerasimidou chatting with the police in Athens.

 The booklet being distributed with the business newspaper.